alpacahq/user-docs/content/platform-migration/zipline-to-pylivetrader/_index.md

 import logbook
 log = logbook.Logger('algo')
 ```

-See more usages in [the example algo script](https://github.com/alpacahq/pylivetrader/blob/master/examples/q01/algo.py#L30).

 ## Deal with Restart
 In the live trading environment, you possible need to restart the